Croatia Digital Nomad Visa Guide (2024)

 After that year is up, you can’t just renew your visa.

-A digital nomad currently residing in Split, Croatia, Natalia Ivanikova, cites this as one of the few issues that Croatia digital nomad visa has.
+A digital nomad who was a permit holder and spent some time in 2023 in Split, Croatia, Natalia Ivanikova, cites this as one of the few issues that the Croatia digital nomad visa has.

 Can the Croatia digital nomad visa be used to gain citizenship or a permanent residence?